“It is a great business to form men to Christian perfection,

 The training is donein several stages.
 One does not commit oneself definitively to religious life without a maturation and formation time.
 A big deal cannot be done in a short time.

-Also, he who feels called to religious life within the Congregation of the Religious of Saint Vincent de Paul, will go through several stages that will allow him to deepen the charism proper to our little family.
+Therefore, those who feel called to religious life with the Religious of Saint Vincent de Paul will go through several stages that will allow them to know and deepen the specific charism of our little family.
 At the same time, he and his future brothers will get to know each other better.
-Fraternal life is one of the points that was dear to the heart of our Founder, Father JL Le Prevost:“We must tend to always put our work, our feelings, our life in common, so that the bond of true charity does not slacken between us.
+Fraternal life is one of the points that was dear to the heart of our Founder, Father Jean-Léon Le Prevost:“We must tend to always put our work, our feelings, our life in common, so that the bond of true charity does not slacken between us.”
 (LPLP 456)

 * According to the formula of religious profession

-After at least three years of religious life (temporary vows can be renewed at the request of the candidate or the Congregation), the young religious is admitted to perpetual religious profession.
-He then commits himself for life to the path of the Evangelical Councils, in the Congregation of the Religious of Saint Vincent de Paul.
+After at least three years of religious life (temporary vows may be renewed at the request of the candidate or the Congregation), the young professed member may ask to be admitted to perpetual religious profession.
+He then committed himself for life to the path of the Evangelical Councils, in the Congregation of the Religious of Saint Vincent de Paul.

 We have 27 scholastics, 9 novices, 15 postulants, iThere is reason to give thanks to God for these vocations.
 Because, as we well know, the great poverty of the Church is the lack of vocations.